 Dowty Propellers’ R414 six-blade composite propeller system equips the US-2’s four Rolls-Royce AE2100 turboprop engines, and is designed specifically for the aircraft’s STOL (short take-off and landing) capability in high waves and swells.

 The US-2’s capabilities as an effective search and rescue amphibian platform in rough conditions was validated by the Pacific Ocean rescue mission after a yacht had capsized.
-In a Sea State 5 conditions with wave heights of approximately four meters, the US-2 from Atsugi Air Base landed and recovered the two persons who had evacuated to a life boat.
+In a Sea State 5 conditions with wave heights of approximately four metres, the US-2 from Atsugi Air Base landed and recovered the two persons who had evacuated to a life boat.

 “Such sea conditions are the ultimate challenge for a propeller, and the US-2’s successful rescue operation this summer once again put our product to the test,” explained Oliver Towers, president of GE Aviation’s Dowty Propellers.
 “We designed the R414 propeller system for high efficiency, with excellent resistance to bending force, erosion and fatigue, enabling the US-2 to achieve its STOL performance in the most difficult sea conditions.”